vivrichards600/friendlytester.github.io/pages/onlinecourses.md

  - WebDriver
 signoff: true
 ---
-I current have three courses available on this site, all free.
+I currently have three courses available on this site, all free.
 Those are Programming Basics, Java Basics (incs IntelliJ and JUnit) and Selenium WebDriver in Java.
 I'm also working on numerous video courses that will be available on the [Ministry of Testing Dojo](https://dojo.ministryoftesting.com){:target="_blank"}.

 In August 2017 I decided to make my Introduction to Selenium WebDriver course available online, for **free**.
 In doing so, I also created two additional free courses on Programming and Java Basics, to assist people with the Selenium one.